 A wide range of stakeholders were invited to the event and we hosted the event with a "blank canvas" in order to co-design the proposed actions in partnership with a wide range of participants.
-In order to maximise opportunities for providing views, feedback was gathered during the event using a variety of methods including café style conversations, a 'Big Brother' style diary room, a Graffiti Wall and postboxes.
+In order to maximise opportunities for providing views, feedback was gathered during the event using a variety of methods including café style conversations, a 'Big Brother' style diary room, a Graffiti Wall and post-boxes.

-To inform development of our regional and local Equality Action Plans and Disability Action Plans and in order to maximise opportunities for involvement, the workshop took the format of café style conversations along the following 5 key themes.
+To inform development of our regional and local Equality Action Plans and Disability Action Plans and Good Relations Plans and to maximise opportunities for involvement, the workshop comprised café style conversations regarding the following 5 areas.